deepasrii/Security_Camera/README.md

-# Security_Camera
+# Security_Camera using Computer Vision

-Build own Security Camera using OpenCv-Python.
+Built own motion sensing security camera using a webcam.
+Anytime motion is detected, the alert sound is created.